Clear vision for SAS Business Analytics

 What is the market position of SAS?

-SAS Institute is perhaps the ultimate supplier when it comes to filling where Business Intelligence actually stands for.
+SAS Institute is perhaps the ultimate supplier when it comes to filling what Business Intelligence actually stands for.
 They focus the entire product range strongly on providing Business Intelligence software for specific market segments.

 SAS software is especially present in large organizations and is thus one of the major players when it comes to business intelligence solutions.